Ampelaster carolinianus

 PDN Guarantee Logo

-(aka: Ampelaster carolinianus) What will they think of next...a native (NC south to Florida) woody aster that climbs!
-We figure the North American (NC south to Florida) native Aster carolinianus watched too many old kudzu movies.
+(aka: Aster carolinianus) What will they think of next...a native (NC south to Florida) woody aster that climbs!
+We figure the North American (NC south to Florida) native Ampelaster carolinianus watched too many old kudzu movies.
 Yes, it grows, it climbs, it mingles, it blooms...it closely resembles a clematis in habit with fragrant lavender-pink flowers from late September into November (NC).
-Give Aster carolinianus a trellis, deer fence (which it really loves) or let it socialize in the border...it's actually well-behaved!
+Give Ampelaster carolinianus a trellis, deer fence (which it really loves) or let it socialize in the garden...it's actually well-behaved!
+When in flower, our plant is abuzz with pollinators, including skippers, Monarch butterflies, honeybees, and native bees.

 Maintenance: